Taijasi-Kaveri/-Password-Manager-Chrome-Extension/README.md

 # -  StockLearn - A Stock Market Data Chrome Extension
-An extension that helps users learn a new language by translating and highlighting words on webpages, and providing flashcards and quizzes.
+## Description
-## Building from Source
+This is a Chrome extension that integrates with the Alpha Vantage API to display stock market data.
+Users can search for stock symbols and view real-time stock prices, as well as historical data and graphs.

-To build the Password Manager Chrome Extension from the source code, follow these steps:
+## Installation

-* Clone the repository to your local machine.
+To install this Chrome extension, follow these steps:

-* Open Chrome and go to chrome://extensions.
+Clone the repository to your local machine.
-* Turn on Developer mode.
+Open Google Chrome and navigate to the extensions settings (chrome://extensions).
-* Click "Load unpacked" and select the src directory of the cloned repository.
+Enable "Developer mode" by clicking the toggle switch in the top right corner.

-## Features
+Click "Load unpacked" and select the root directory of the cloned repository.
-The Password Manager Chrome Extension includes the following features:
+The extension should now be installed and visible in your browser toolbar.

-* Secure storage and encryption of login credentials using industry-standard security measures such as hashing and 256-bit AES encryption.
+## Usage
-* User-friendly UI with easy navigation and management of login credentials.
+To use the extension, simply click the extension icon in your browser toolbar.
+This will open a popup window where you can search for stock symbols and view stock data.
+You can also access the options page to customize the extension settings.

-* Password generator for generating strong and secure passwords.
+## Class Diagram
-* Master password feature for securing access to stored credentials.
+Here is a class diagram for the Alpha Vantage API Chrome Extension:

-* Backup and restore feature for backing up and restoring stored credentials.
+## Flowchart
-* Autofill feature for automatically filling login credentials on websites.
+Here is a flowchart for the Alpha Vantage API Chrome Extension:

-## Contributing
+## Technologies Used
-Contributions to the Password Manager Chrome Extension are welcome.
-To contribute, follow these steps:
+HTML

-* Fork the repository.
+CSS
-* Create a new branch for your changes.
+JavaScript
-* Make your changes and commit them.
+Alpha Vantage API
-* Push your changes to your fork.
+Contributing
-* Create a pull request.
+If you would like to contribute to this project, please fork the repository and submit a pull request.
+You can also submit bug reports or feature requests by creating a new issue.

 ## License
-The Password Manager Chrome Extension is licensed under the MIT license
+This project is licensed under the MIT License.